Is a 12-inch MacBook on the horizon – and if so, uh, why?

 This goes without saying, but while both of these analysts are respected in their fields and have provided accurate information in the past, take all of this with a pinch of salt.
 The prediction game can be wildly inaccurate and Apple loves to keep a tight lid on its product launches so either party has the potential to be incorrect in this instance.

-Despite the lack of real evidence, this wouldn't be an unusual move from the tech giant as it has previously released several 12-inch laptops over the years, as both high-end and entry-level devices, though we have to question in place amongst the current lineup of Apple hardware.
+Despite the lack of real evidence, this wouldn't be an unusual move from the tech giant as it has previously released several 12-inch laptops over the years, as both high-end and entry-level devices, though we have to question its place among the current lineup of Apple hardware.

 Analysis: Is the 12-inch MacBook even relevant these days?